 Getting your team to track time

-The time tracking feature in Teamhood offers a variety of benefits, however for you to reap the results your team has to on board for tracking time and this is not always that easy.
-In many offices time tracking is a controversial topic – the managers love the idea of getting more data on how to optimize work and the employees feel like this is yet another tool to control their work and actions.
-Thus, before you start time tracking, make sure to explain why this is done and get your team on board.
+The time tracking feature in Teamhood offers a variety of benefits, however for you to reap the results your team has to onboard for tracking time and this is not always that easy.
+In many offices time tracking is a controversial topic – the managers love the idea of getting more data on how to optimize work and the employees to feel like this is yet another tool to control their work and actions.
+Thus, before you start time tracking, make sure to explain why this is done, how it helps to avoid thieves of time, and get your team on board.

 Get started with Teamhood